Home » Engineering » civil engineering » What is smart-materials? Different types of smart material used in modern civil structure

 Conclusion

-The use of smart materials revolutionizes civil structure design and construction, improving performance and sustainability by boosting energy efficiency and reducing maintenance requirements.
-With technological advancements, smart materials are expected to play a larger role in civil engineering, leading to more innovative and durable infrastructure.
+Smart materials revolutionize civil structure design and construction by improving performance and sustainability, boosting energy efficiency, and reducing maintenance requirements.
+As technology advances, civil engineers increasingly rely on smart materials to create more innovative and durable infrastructure.